-Unless you’ve been living under a rock for the past couple weeks, you will no doubt be aware of ‘the Beast from the East’.
-This was the phrase given to blisteringly cold and wintry conditions that swept the UK recently.
+You will no doubt be aware of ‘the Beast from the East’ and the impact it created across the UK.
+If you're from further afield, this was the phrase given to blisteringly cold and wintry conditions that swept the UK late last year.

 The Glisser team recently camped out at Bold Venues in Shoreditch under the ‘2018 and Beyond’ theme – an offsite meeting with the aim of developing our core ‘Company Values’ and discussing our culture.

 According to one poll, 70% of employees are not engaged in their job.
 Disengagement is more likely to result in low morale, poor performance, and eventual turnovers.
 Managers and HR staff need to keep their workforce engaged in order to produce a desirable output.
 One way to do this is through team building events with gamification in place.